-- 16.4.
-These must comply with the following: - 16.4.1.
-Classes must be based on the ability of Competitors (masters, experts, non-experts, and novices). - 16.4.2.
-Additionally it is permitted to sub-divide these Classes by vehicle cubic capacity and/or age. - 16.4.4.
-PR work in accordance with 3.1 must be carried out. - 16.4.5.
+16.4.1.
+Classes must be based on the ability of Competitors (masters, experts, non-experts, and novices).

+16.4.2.
+Additionally it is permitted to sub-divide these Classes by vehicle cubic capacity and/or age.

+16.4.4.
+PR work in accordance with 3.1 must be carried out.

+16.4.5.
 Written Motorsport UK approval must be obtained for any special tests.
 Detailed diagrams and written explanations of their format and finishing procedures must be submitted.
 These tests must be designed so that no competitor can be expected to exceed an average speed of 30mph.
 No benefit should accrue to any competitor who exceeds 30mph.
 Test finishes must be arranged in such a way that there can be no possibility of a competitor completing a test whilst a previous competitor blocks the Finish area.